Ford sees smaller 2012 profit, $1 billion loss in Europe

 Quarterly revenue fell 6.2 percent to $33.3 billion.

-North America accounted for 63 percent of Ford's revenue in its automotive division during the second quarter.
-Europe was 23 percent, while Asia and South America made up 7 percent each.

-(Reporting By Deepa Seetharaman and Bernie Woodall; Editing by Jeffrey Benkoe, Maureen Bavdek, Lisa Von Ahn and Sofina Mirza-Reid)
+(Reporting By Deepa Seetharaman and Bernie Woodall; Editing by Jeffrey Benkoe, Maureen Bavdek and Lisa Von Ahn)